cfriot/music-to-led/README.md

 # Configuration

-This program will interact with Audio ports, Midi ports and Serial ports.
+This program will use Audio ports, Midi ports and Serial ports.

 To help you to configure your CONFIG.yml correctly, there is a little helper that will list all available ports for each of them.